Cialis is one of the most widely recommended medications for Erectile Dysfunction. It differs from other ED medications, such as Viagra and Levitra.

 As discussed, Cialis can cause a slight decrease in blood pressure.
 It does not affect most healthy men as blood pressure drops are minimal and temporary.

-A sudden drop in blood pressure followed by an increase might lead to cardiovascular issues.
+This sudden drop in blood pressure might lead to cardiovascular issues.
 It may also result in a heart attack.

 People with low or uncontrolled blood pressure who have ED should consult a doctor about their treatment options.
 It may be unsafe for them to take Cialis or other PDE5 inhibitors.